basonjui/hexagon-grid-system/README.md

     <img src="https://github.com/basonjui/hexagon-grid-system/assets/60636087/83c06f0c-55fb-4dab-b8ac-7420672f0ad0">
 </p>

-Next, the algorithm relies on the linear relationship between the **Corner** and **Edge** with respects to the current Ring of the tessellation, to create a tessellation (by filling up the grid iteratively, one Ring at a time).
+Next, the algorithm relies on the **linear relationship** between the *Corner* and the *Edge* - with respects to the current *Ring* of the tessellation.
+Basically, the tessellation is being generated by **filling up the grid iteratively** - one Ring at a time.

-For each Ring of the tessellation, the algorithm will:
+For each *Ring* of the tessellation, the algorithm will:

-1. Generate 6 Corner hexagons
+1. Generate 6 *Corner* hexagons
-2. Calculate the required number (n) of Edge hexagons to fill up between the Corner hexagons
+2. Calculate the required number (n) of *Edge* hexagons - to fill up between 2 Corner hexagons
 3. Generate n Edge hexagons (to form a complete Ring)

 ![Tessellation - Corner & Edge](https://github.com/basonjui/hexagon-grid-system/assets/60636087/1c57e385-43c4-4fe2-98e9-a95a10722783)

-Details of the algorithm are explained within the source code of the CornerEdgeTessellation class.
+More details are explained in the source code of the `CornerEdgeTessellation` class.

 ## Installation